aldreth/leadership-circles/src/pages/index.md

       supporting us to tap into our own insights and wisdom.
     </p>
     <p>
-      We therefore very intentionally hold our leadership circles outside in woods near York.
-This both allows us to directly experience our wider context whilst we are learning, and we also use the metaphor of the woods, ecosystems and nature to support the leadership development.
+      We therefore very intentionally hold our Leadership Circles and Leadership Circle programme outside in woods near York.
+This both allows us to directly experience our wider context whilst we are learning, and we also use the metaphor of the woods, ecosystems and nature to support the development of leadership practice.
     </p>
   </div>
 </article>